Lady Raiders' Basinger injured in 5-0 loss to Springdale

 Gent's second goal of the match gave the Dynamos 4-0 lead with about 33 minutes remaining.
 Gent completed her hat trick with 23:31 left in the match.

-"(Springdale) moves the ball very well and the possess the ball.
+"(Springdale) moves the ball very well and they possess the ball.
 They play a good team game," said Greg Basinger.
 "They set the gone for the game.
 They are a well-coached team.

 "I was very impressed how they played their game.
 It's a pretty game when you play that game."